-Phantom Hands supported Dr. Sangeeta Bagga’s Participation in the Canadian Centre for Architecture's Find and Tell Program in 2019.
+Phantom Hands supported Dr. Sangeeta Bagga’s Participation in Canadian Centre for Architecture's 'Find and Tell' Program in 2019.

 The Find and Tell Program at the Canadian Centre for Architecture (CCA) is a residency to which experts on subjects relevant to the institution’s archival holdings are invited.
 Invitees are expected to put forward their interpretation of material within one of the centre’s archives or its photography collection.

-Over the past few years CCA has been working to ensure the discoverability of their collection by a broad international audience.
-In aid of this Phantom Hands made a donation to support the digitisation of the Pierre Jeanneret Archives at the centre in 2016.
+Over the last few years, CCA has been working to ensure the discoverability of their collection by a broad international audience.
+In aid of this, Phantom Hands made a donation to support the digitisation of the Pierre Jeanneret Archives at the centre in 2016.

 A Visit to the Chandigarh Architecture Museum

 The Chandigarh Architecture Museum is one of my favourite buildings in Chandigarh.
-Designed by Architect S.D.
+Designed by architect S.D.
 Sharma, a protege of Corbusier and Jeanneret, the building draws inspiration from the Pavillion Le Corbusier in Zurich.Read Journal